storyblok/storyblok-create-demo/README.md

 1. Signup at https://app.storyblok.com/
 2. Create a new space and retrieve the space preview token under Space -> Settings -> Api Keys
-3. Execute follwing command with the space preview access token:
+3. Execute the following commands (use your preview access token when prompted when running the `npx` command):

 ```sh-session
 npx @storyblok/create-demo@latest